 However, the underlying principle here is still relevant.
 We should indeed treat our bodies as sacred gifts from God, so anything we do that affects our bodies should be approached carefully.

-Though even aside from religious concerns, a tattoo’s permanence already makes it a big decision.
+Even aside from religious concerns, however, a tattoo’s permanence already makes it a big decision.
 It requires much thought and preparation because they’re not made to be removed.

-(Well, removal can be done, but it is expensive and inconvenient, and can be painful.)
+(Yes, removal can be done.
+But it’s expensive and inconvenient, and can be painful.)

 Many, many people throughout the years end up removing their tattoos.
 Most often it’s because they didn’t put proper thought into them when they got them.